 FMS FCX18S 1/18 GMC Sierra S RTR Brushless — Full Review

-What Is the FMS FCX18S GMC Sierra S?
+What is the FMS FCX18S GMC Sierra S?

 The FMS FCX18S Sierra S is a 1/18 scale crawler built on an officially licensed GMC Sierra S body — licensed directly by General Motors LLC.
 It ships RTR (Ready-to-Run) with a brushless motor installed from the factory, which remains a meaningful differentiator in the sub-$250 mini crawler segment where brushed power has been the norm.